 The large population in Malaysia such as Malays, Chinese, Indians, and Eurasians population makes it interesting to visit.
 You can find various historical symbols here

 1. Sultan Abdul Samad

-Loving in a lot of history buffs and architecture enthusiasts, Visit Sultan Abdul Samad.
-The building built in 1897 is one of the oldest Moorish style buildings in Kuala Lumpur (KL).
-Constructed entirely of bricks, landmark building one of the most visited tourist places in Kuala Lumpur.
-You can enjoy a wrap-around imposing porch, complete with 42 m high clock tower, towering arches, curved portico topped with copper domes.
+Loving a lot of history buffs and architecture enthusiasts, Visit Sultan Abdul Samad.
+The building built in 1897 is one of the oldest Moorish-style buildings in Kuala Lumpur (KL).
+Constructed entirely of bricks, the landmark building is one of the most visited tourist places in Kuala Lumpur.
+You can enjoy a wrap-around imposing porch, complete with a 42 m high clock tower, towering arches, and curved portico topped with copper domes.

-Never visit Indian, you can know it in Brickfields which is central for all the Indian junta of the city.
-The place known as little India can be enjoyed by having Indian delicacies befriend Indian people and Indian clothing with a dash of Malaysian touch.
+Never visit India, you can know it in Brickfields which is central for all the Indian junta of the city.
+The place known as little India can be enjoyed by having Indian delicacies befriended Indian people and Indian clothing with a dash of Malaysian touch.

 3. The Central Market Building

 Enjoy a heritage site and landmark in the heart of Kuala Lumpur by visiting The Central Market Building.
 The building built in 1888 and started off as a wet market is known as Chinatown.
 Here you can find many stalls in the area selling a variety of handicrafts, artworks, clothes, shoes, accessories, Malaysian batiks, souvenirs, and food stalls.

 The monument made from bronze was built to commemorate those who died for Malaysia during its struggle for freedom, and during World War II and the Malayan Emergency.
 The monument was sculpted by Felix de Weldon in 1966 and is the symbol of a memorial of Malaysia’s second Prime Minister, The Tun Razak Memorial.